 The Messianic prophecy in Isaiah 53, plus the testimony of Peter and the author of Hebrews, show that Jesus fulfilled the azazel goat's role by bearing sin.

 The goat for azazel (complete removal) bore the sins of the nation out of sight.
 Jesus Christ likewise had our iniquities laid on Him, and He bore them.

 On the Day of Atonement, the live goat bears the sins of the nation.
 Many think this represents Satan as the source of sin, yet Scripture reveals the truth.

-The first commandment sets the stage for Mike Ford's review of Genesis 22, Abraham's sacrifice of Isaac.
-He suggests that God wanted to know one thing: Would Abraham put Him first and have no other god?
+The first commandment sets the stage for understanding Abraham's sacrifice of Isaac.
+God wanted to know: Would Abraham put Him first and have no other god?